 - Designed for everyday feeding of all dog breed

-- The food is available in different sizes of bags
+- Available in different sizes of bags

-7. Best Grain Free Dog Food for Allergies – Blue Buffalo Wilderness Protein Review
+7. Best Grain Free Dog Food for Allergies – Blue Buffalo Wilderness Protein

 Your furry family members might be suffering from allergies to a certain food, and that would be a real disturbance.
 Grains in foods trigger allergies in dogs.
-Therefore, the Blue Buffalo Wilderness protein is the best grain-free dog food, specially manufactured with essential vitamins and minerals for the health of your dog.
+Therefore, the Blue Buffalo Wilderness protein is the best grain-free food, specially manufactured with essential vitamins and minerals for the health of your dog.
 Also, it is a mix of antioxidants for a perfect oxidative balance for your pooch.

 The primary ingredient in this meal is the real chicken, which supplies high protein to help build and sustain lean muscle mass.
 Also, this ingredient helps meet your pet’s natural love for meat.
 There is essential carbohydrate gotten from sweet potatoes, and peas supply the needed energy for a healthy lifestyle of your dog.
 Omega 3 & 6 fatty acids are derived from fish oil and flaxseed, which improves the dog’s skin and coat health.

-This blue wilderness dog food contains vital minerals, vitamins, and antioxidants that boost the dog’s immune system.
+This blue wilderness contains vital minerals, vitamins, and antioxidants that boost the dog’s immune system.
 These ingredients are recommended by veterinarians and nutritionists.
 It never contains grains, nor any poultry by-product, that contains gluten, which could trigger allergies.